 - John Porter's site at the University of Saskatchewan is a gold mine:

-- Essays (Department of Classics, Skidmore College; with sections on understanding topics, planning and writing essays, and a short sample essay)
+- Essays (Department of Classics, Skidmore College; with sections on understanding topics, planning and writing essays)

 Instructors expect essays to be written in good, grammatical English.
-Students can get help with writing essays and understanding grammar from The Writing Centre (in the Learning Commons in Stauffer Library), phone: 533-6315; e-mail: firstname.lastname@example.org.
-The Writing Centre's web pages have some helpful handouts.
+Students can get help with writing essays and understanding grammar from Student Academic Success Services (on the main floor in Stauffer Library), phone: 533-6315; e-mail: firstname.lastname@example.org.
+As well, their web pages have some helpful handouts (see "Punctuation, Grammar, Style").

 Many of the web pages cited above have sections on grammar.
 The following are also recommended: